ByteWelder/DroneCrafting/projects/legal/1_Europe/_index.md

 ## Store bought drones without classification

-This covers all drones that were store bought and have a `19 m/s` speed limit, but they were sold before July 2020, so they don't have an official `Cx` label.
+This covers drones that were sold before July 2020, so they don't have an official `Cx` label.
 None of these drones require RemoteID.

  Weight | Subcategory | Distance from people | Operator registration | Pilot competence | Speed